hilalibrahim/hilalibrahim/README.md

 I'm an IT professional passionate about software development and continuous learning.
 I enjoy working on various projects, particularly in web development, data science, and mobile app development.

-- 🔭 I’m currently working on POS -Desktop -APP
+- 🔭 I’m currently working on Portfolio Projects
 - 🌱 I’m currently learning Datascience and Machine learning
 - 👯 I’m looking to collaborate on Interesting projects.
 - 🤔 I’m looking for help with Learning new tech